gcanales75/stp-sec-gov-at-scale/content/work1/task-4.md

 1. Click on **Close**.

 1. You will find the Load Balancer DNS name it in the below panel.
-Copy and paste it on a note pad, you will need it to access the web site that will deployed in Task 5.
+Copy and paste it on a note pad, you will need it to access the web site that will be deployed in Task 5.

 	<img src="../images/Picture47.png" alt="drawing" width="800"/>